codernoyan/real-estate-ai-server/readme.md

 - `DELETE /properties/:id`: Delete a specific property by ID.
 Requires the property ID as a parameter.
 Use this route to remove a property from the database.

+### Thank you for choosing Real Estate Genius Server! 🏡✨

+We appreciate your support and trust in our powerful backend application.
+We are dedicated to empowering your real estate endeavors with features such as property valuation, image processing, social media promotion, and report generation.

+Feel free to explore the Real Estate Genius Server API and revolutionize your property management workflows.

+For any inquiries or assistance, please contact us at airealestate90@gmail.com.